Meet Clyde – Team Scotland’s biggest fan!

 Clyde and Borobi had great fun challenging youngsters at Caledonia Primary School to an ‘Aussie style’ dance-off and meeting gymnasts from the City of Glasgow club at the iconic ‘Big G’ on Glasgow Green.
 On their tour of Glasgow 2014 Games venues they also got to meet prospective Team Scotland athletes and wish them well in their quest for selection for the Gold Coast 2018 Games.

-The pair are now best of friends and they can’t wait to meet up again in Gold Coast where Borobi will have his turn of playing tour guide and showing Clyde all the sights.
+The pair are now best of friends and met up again in Gold Coast where Borobi had his turn of playing tour guide and showing Clyde all the sights.

-Join Clyde in supporting Team Scotland all the way to Gold Coast 2018.
-The nation’s athletes are training hard with the aim of being selected for Team Scotland and doing the country proud on the other side of the world – your support will make all the difference!
+Join Clyde in supporting Team Scotland all the way to the 2021 Commonwealth Youth Games and on to Birmingham 2022.
+The nation’s athletes are training hard with the aim of being selected for Team Scotland and doing the country proud – your support will make all the difference!